coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       The :cmd:`Hint Rewrite` now supports locality attributes like other `Hint` commands.

-   .. deprecated:: 8.13
+   .. versionchanged:: 8.18

-      The default value for hint locality will change in a future release.
-Hints added outside of sections without an explicit locality are deprecated.
-We recommend using :attr:`export` where possible.
-This warning is treated as an error by default.
+      The default value for hint locality outside sections is now :attr:`export`.
+It used to be :attr:`global`.

    The `Hint` commands are: